 As Shakespeare said, “some are born great, some achieve greatness and some have greatness thrust upon them”.
 Liberal arts education prepares the mind to accept the mantle of greatness, whether one is born, or aspires to be an entrepreneur, responsible leader, engaged citizen, thought leader or change maker.

 These soft skills partially explain why many parents question the value of a liberal arts degree.
 In the short run, the technical and vocational degrees win the compensation race, but they also plateau earlier; however, in the second and third stage of career development, liberal arts majors begin to outperform the technical and vocational majors.
 Studies also show that people who enter the professions directly earn less than those who get there indirectly through the liberal arts route.

-To debunk the common myth that liberal arts majors suffer all their lives, a few years back, Satyan Devadoss, then a Professor of Mathematics at William College mapped the career paths of its 15,600 liberal arts alumni to show that they go on to successful careers in all walks of life.
+Most liberal arts colleges have failed to construct a cogent argument about the value of liberal arts.
+However, a few schools are beginning to make bold efforts to articulate the value.
+One noteworthy example of such an effort was completed by Satyan Devadoss, then a Professor of Mathematics at William College, who mapped the career paths of its 15,600 liberal arts alumni to show that they go on to successful careers in all walks of life.
 It’s instructive to see how their data maps out by visiting this website.